Ric Flair: All Elite Wrestling (2023–present)

 On the October 25, 2023, episode of AEW Dynamite, Flair, in his first appearance on TBS since the March 21, 2001, episode of WCW Thunder, appeared as a "gift" from All Elite Wrestling (AEW) founder Tony Khan to Sting for his upcoming retirement.
 Both men previously wrestled in the final episode of WCW Monday Nitro on March 26, 2001.
-On November 2, 2023, it was announced Flair signed a multi-year deal with AEW.
-On November 18, 2023, he made his AEW PPV debut at Full Gear, accompanying Sting, Darby Allin and Adam Copeland to the ring, and performing chops and a low blow to Christian Cage.
+On November 2, 2023, it was announced that Flair had signed a multi-year deal with AEW.

+On November 18, 2023, Flair made his AEW pay-per-view debut at Full Gear, accompanying Sting, Darby Allin and Adam Copeland to the ring, and delivering chops and a low blow to Christian Cage.
 On the January 6, 2024 AEW Collision Flair accompanied Sting and Allin to the ring, and later performed a promo with Sting later in the night.
 On January 10, 2024, Flair once again accompanied Sting and Allin to the ring during their match against Powerhouse Hobbs and Konosuke Takeshita, in which he once again delivered chops, this time inside an AEW ring for the first time.
-On February 21, Flair would once again appear on Dynamite claiming he was unhappy with his involvement with Sting's retirement, and wanted to play a bigger role; he then entered The Young Bucks office.
+On February 21, Flair would once again appear on Dynamite claiming he was unhappy with his involvement with Sting's retirement, and wanted to play a bigger role; he then entered The Young Bucks' office.
 The following week on February 28, during Sting's final Dynamite appearance, he made his iconic entrance from the rafters, with Flair delivering punches and chops to The Young Bucks.
 On March 3, 2024, Flair accompanied Sting and Allin to the ring at the Revolution pay-per-view, in the Greensboro Coliseum, the same venue in which the pair faced each other for the NWA World Heavyweight Championship at Clash of the Champions I in March 1988.
 During the match Flair received superkicks from The Young Bucks.

 On July 12, 2024, it was reported by Dave Meltzer in the Wrestling Observer Newsletter that Flair had parted ways with AEW.
 However, Meltzer later confirmed in November 2025 that Flair remains under AEW employment.

 On May 14, 2025 at Collision: Beach Break, Flair returned to AEW as part of the tribute segment for Steve McMichael.
 On November 8, 2025, it was revealed that Flair would return to AEW on November 12, 2025 for the 2025 Blood and Guts special.
-On November 10, Flair even stated on social media that he would be at the event too.
-Though he would not show up on the televised broadcast, Flair was confirmed to have appeared at the event before its televised broadcast, but left early due to the great deal of pain he was in from a recent rotator cuff injury.
-Flair would confirm this as well.
-It is believed that Flair's planned appearance during the televised broadcast was going to involve him making an appearance alongside Ricky Steamboat, who during the broadcast was attacked by FTR.
+Though he would not appear on the televised broadcast, Flair was confirmed to have appeared at the event before its televised broadcast, but reported left early due to the great deal of pain he was in from a recent rotator cuff injury. which was confirmed by Flair as well.